- Overview

 ScratchNet also requires persistent storage directories that are accessible across a team.
 Deploying ScratchNet architecture may use the following pattern:

-# Clone CN QS repository to server
+# Clone CN Quickstart repository to server

 ``git clone https://github.com/digital-asset/cn-quickstart.git``